Background pattern

 If you take more Cafergot than you should

-In case of overdose or accidental ingestion, inform your doctor or pharmacist immediately or consult the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
-It is recommended to bring the package insert and the packaging of the medication to the healthcare professional.
+In case of overdose or accidental ingestion, inform your doctor or pharmacist immediately or consult the Toxicology Information Service, phone 91 562 04 20, indicating the medicine and the amount ingested.
+It is recommended to bring the package leaflet and the medicine packaging to the healthcare professional.

-The symptoms caused by Cafergot overdose are: nausea, vomiting, drowsiness, confusion, tachycardia (increased heart rate), dizziness, numbness, tingling, and pain in the fingers and toes.
-Respiratory frequency decrease and coma can occur.
+The symptoms caused by Cafergot overdose are: nausea, vomiting, drowsiness, confusion, tachycardia (increased heart rate), dizziness, numbness, tingling, and pain in fingers and toes.
+Reduced respiratory rate and coma may occur.

 If you forget to take Cafergot

-If you experience any of the following side effects, consult your doctor immediately:
+If you experience any of the following side effects, contact your doctor immediately:

 • Severe allergic reactions such as rash or itching, swelling of the face, eyelids, lips, urticaria, difficulty breathing.